 Why Are My Heat Pump Radiators Only Lukewarm?
 Common Causes Explained

-Many homeowners contact us because their heat pump appears to be running normally, yet the radiators never feel particularly hot.
+Many homeowners contact us because their heat pump appears to be running normally, yet the radiators never feel particularly hot or only ever seem lukewarm.
 Unlike traditional gas boilers, heat pumps operate at lower temperatures, so radiators may feel warm rather than hot to the touch.

-However, if the house struggles to reach temperature or rooms feel cold, there may be an underlying system issue worth investigating.
+However, if the house struggles to reach temperature or the system runs constantly without improving comfort, there may be an underlying system issue worth investigating.

 1. Heat pumps run at lower temperatures